RH-devs/sane-again/README.md

 * Power Mapper to check for browser compatibility
 * Kanban for Project Planning
 * Balsamiq wireframes - for planning of site flow, creating wire frames and general mind mapping

+## Testing

+* I tested the site in the following ways:

+* I used the inspector tool to test the site in all the screen sizes and devices available in the Chrome developer tool.
+In addition to this I also tested it on live devices, including but not limited to iPhone, iPad, MacBook Pro, MotoG7.

+* I also viewed my site in multiple browsers including, Chrome, Firefox and Safari in terms of design, responsiveness and functionality

+__Testing Tools__

+* HTML Validator - checking the validity of code
+* CSS Validator - checking the validity of code
+* JSHint- Testing and checking JS. - checking for errors in code
+* Pep8 Online - Testing and checking PEP8 compliance
+* Am I Responsive - checking whether the site is responsive.
+* DEV Tools - Lighthouse

+__Validation reports__

+All links were tested to ensure there were no broken links and that all links to external sites open in a new tab.
+In addition to testing with the inspector tool, real devices and validation tools, I also work through a series of test cases, to ensure that the site met the users stories and that any functionality that was added worked as intended.

+__User Story Test Cases__
+* New Visitors
+- As a new visitor to the website, I want to understand the purpose of the site and how to interact with it.
+The home page of the site features a title and an introduction with an explanation of the purpose of the site and how to interact with it.
+- As a new visitor to the website, I want to find blog posts and select which one to read without the need to register.
+- There should no requirement to register to view blog posts.
+- As a new visitor to the website, I want to be able to register easily.
+- The should be navigation is clear and has a item named 'Register/Sign-up', when a user clicks on this nav item they are brought to a simple form, with clearly labelled fields, placehold text and a clearly marked 'Register/Sign-up' button.

+* Logged In Visitors
+- As a logged in visitor to the website, I want to be able to read across selected blog posts.
+- As a logged in visitor to the website, I want to be able to comment on blog posts.
+-  As a logged in visitor to the website, I want to be able to like blog posts.
+- As a logged in visitor to the website, I want to be given visual confirmation when I comment  that it has been sent for admin's approval.

+* Admin
+- As an admin, I want to be able to edit or delete any blogs to remove any inappropriate content.
+When an admin is logged in, the edit and delete buttons are available to them on all blogs allowing then to edit or delete any inappropriate blogs- an orange delete button is present to show its a blog not written by admin.
+- As an admin, I want to be able to easily add, edit or delete categories within in the site rather than having to access MongoDB.
+- When an admin is logged in a new nav item is added called Categories.
+Clicking on this page allows an admin to view exisiting catgories, as well as edit or delete them.
+Additionally there is an add category button allowing then to add a new category on the front end.

+__Functionality Test Cases__

+* Navigation:
+- While logged out, you can see all the nav links listed below for logged out and unregistered users:
+Home
+log in
+register